The American Hockey League

 |Falcons (EAHL)||Rockets (2) (AHL)||Ramblers (2) (EHL)||Firebirds (NAHL, AHL)

-The now almost eighty year history of pro hockey in Philadelphia has often been one of stark contrasts.
-To be sure, over the past three decades Philadelphia has been home to many truly great hockey exploits -- the NHL Flyers' frequent regular season Division and conference titles, six post season trips to the finals, and two Stanley Cups, their incredible defeat of the Soviet Central Red Army team in 1976, the unprecedented 35-game unbeaten streak in 1979-80, the great Hall of Fame playing careers of Bob Clarke, Bernie Parent, and Bill Barber, and, of course, the consistent success of the decade old Phantoms' -- especially their AHL record 17-game winning streak in 2004-2005 and their two marvelous Calder Cup seasons.
+The now almost 90 year history of pro hockey in Philadelphia has often been one of stark contrasts.
+To be sure, over the past almost half century Philadelphia has been home to many truly great hockey exploits -- the NHL Flyers' frequent regular season Division and conference titles, six post season trips to the finals, and two Stanley Cups, their incredible defeat of the Soviet Central Red Army team in 1976, the unprecedented 35-game unbeaten streak in 1979-80, the great Hall of Fame playing careers of Bob Clarke, Bernie Parent, and Bill Barber, and, of course, the consistent success of the Phantoms between 1996 and 2009 -- especially their AHL record 17-game winning streak in 2004-2005 and their two marvelous Calder Cup seasons.
 With a few exceptions, however, the history of the game's earlier years in Philadelphia was a much less successful -- but no less interesting -- story.

 (Canadian-American Hockey League)